Indonesian Irian Independence Party: Establishment

 To connect the pro-Indonesian movement in Papua with Indonesia, the party sent motions and resolutions to the Government of Indonesia in Jakarta regarding the independence of Indonesia and the pro-Indonesian movement in Papua.
 The party also sent its leader, Silas Papare, to Jakarta, as the representative of PKII.

 Development

-The party established its branches on the Serui Laut city on 30 November 1947.
-The establishment of the branch was done by eleven members of representatives in Serui Laut, which was coordinated by Silas Papare.
-Andris Wayoi and Sakeus Bonai were chosen as the leaders of the branch.
+The party established branches in the villages around the town of Serui on 30 November 1947.
+The establishment of the branch in the village of Serui-Laut was done by eleven members, who acted as representatives coordinated by Silas Papare.
+Andris Wayoi and Sakeus Bonai were chosen as the leaders of this branch.
 The branch had around 300 members as of 1947.

 To garner more youth members, the party formed the Indonesian Youth Union on 28 October 1958, under the leadership of Piter Wayoi and Aser Samori.
-The movement had around 60 members during its formation.
+The youth wing had around 60 members during its formation.